What is Aircraft Icing?

 If ice (or other contaminants) are present on an aircraft before takeoff, they must be removed from critical surfaces.
 Removal can take many forms:

-- Application of deicing fluid or even hot water to remove ice, snow, etc.
+⦁ Application of deicing fluid or hot water removes ice, snow, etc.

-- Positioning aircraft towards the Sun to maximize heating up of snow and ice-covered surfaces.
+⦁ Positioning aircraft towards the Sun to maximize heating up snow and ice-covered surfaces.
 In practice, this method is limited to thin contamination by the time and weather conditions.